Skip to main navigation menu Skip to main content Skip to site footer

 Acta Scientiarum Polonorum Hortorum Cultus publishes original scientific papers in English.
-All papers are reviewed by specialists from outside the Authors’ institutions keeping the principle of mutual anonymity, the so-called double-blind review process.

 The paper is checked for originality with the iThenticate anti-plagiarism program.